kateuj/instacook/README.md

 ## Landing page
 ![Home page screenshot](recipes/static/assets/readme-images/home-page.png)

 * __Hero image slider__ - I wanted to include something visually impactful to the home page to the user a positive emotional response when they land.
 It also draws the eye of the user to the main call to actions - 'Log in' or 'Register', so both new users and returning users can navigate quickly to get started using the app features.
 There a 3 large images that the slider flips through, to also suggest to the user they can go straight into exploring existing recipes on the search page.
+Whilst in the development stage, a friend tested the site and gave the feedback that the text content should maybe change dependent on whether or not the user is logged in.
+With this in mind I have added an if statement in the code, so now the text content on the sliders change dependent on whether or not the user is logged in - it changes to links to go straight to their dashboard rather than 'register' and 'login' which are irrelevant if they are signed in.

 ### Register page